AMATH 352: Applied Linear Algebra and Numerical Analysis

 - Beginning this year, students may now obtain free of charge Matlab license for use on computers they own personally.
 All licenses expire at the end of the licensing year, June 30th.
 To register your UW student Mathworks account and download the software go to the UW portal at Mathworks: https://www.mathworks.com/academia/tah-portal/university-of-washington-31094417.html

 - You can alternately purchase a student edition through the UW bookstore or the Mathworks website.
 There is a basic version for $49 and a version with the most popular toolboxes for $99.
 This version of Matlab will be functional for multiple years.

 - There is Matlab access in some computer labs on campus, including the Instructional Computing Lab.

 Attendance is required in this course.
 Each class period will begin with active engagement in questions generated by student response to required reading.
 Lectures will consist of active student engagement in the material, clarification and expansion on reading material, working through example problems led by the instructor or in small groups.
 Participation will be demonstrated through in-class activities (including PollEverywhere).
-You are also encouraged to demonstrate participation through use of the course discussion board on Canvas.
+You are also encouraged to demonstrate participation through use of the course discussion board on Piazza.